alclev/carillon/README.md

 ## Installation and Setup

-...
+Detailed documentation on how to set up the Arduino environment for ESP-32 is here (https://wiki.makerfabs.com/ESP32_S3_SPI_3.5_TFT_with_Touch.html)

 ## Usage

 ...
 ## Contributing

-We welcome contributions to enhance the carillon renovation project.
+We welcome contributions to enhance the Carillon renovation project.
 If you have ideas, improvements, or bug fixes, feel free to submit a pull request.
 Please follow the existing coding style and provide clear commit messages for effective collaboration.

 ## License